AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingPlayTimeMaximizationModel.md

         if (deployEventFunction) then deployEventFunction() end

-        task.wait(60)
+        task.wait(30)

-        -- Player leaving the game is more of a "rarer" event, hence very negative value.
+        -- Player leaving the game is more of a "rarer" and "extremely undesirable" event, therefore a very large negative value is used.

-        rewardValue = (isPlayerInServer and 10) or -50
+        rewardValue = (isPlayerInServer and 20) or -100

         isPlayerInServer = checkIfPlayerIsInServer(Player)